 While traveling abroad can be fun and exciting, it can also be risky, especially for those above the age of 65.
-Anything such as accidental injuries, illnesses, theft, terrorist attacks or natural disasters can easily spoil your travel plans and as your age increases, it becomes significantly more difficult to handle these situations.
-This is why purchasing a travel insuran ce policy is crucial in order to protect yourself from any financial burden that may result from any unexpected discrepancies during your travels abroad.
+Travel-related incidents such as accidental injuries, illnesses, theft or natural disasters can spoil travel plans regardless, but they become even more difficult to handle as you age.
+Buying travel insurance for senior citizens is crucial to protect yourself from any financial burden that may result from any unexpected incidents during your travels abroad.

 - Medicare will not cover you outside of the U.S.